ZhaoXuemin/EMDTAD/README.md

-Installation instructions below were tested in Linux Ubuntu、MacOS.
+Installation instructions below were tested in Linux,Ubuntu or MacOS.

 1. Dependent installation packages: